Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv is the command to move a file or directory. rm is the command to delete a file. rm -r is the command to delete a directory.
+mv is the command to move a file or directory. rm is the command to delete a file. rm -r is the command to delete a directory. cd - is the command to change the working directory to the previous one.